-As diverse as military careers are, all service has one certainty: at some stage, it will end.
-When a soldier, sailor or airman or woman leaves the military, there are steps they can take to make this life-changing transition more successful.
+When a soldier, sailor or airman leaves the military, there are steps they can take to make this life-changing transition more successful.

 Planning and preparing for your exit and transition are essential, and is a major predictor of success out of uniform.

-- It’s a process.
 Optimise each step.
-Your application makes an employer read your resume.
-Your resume gets you an interview.
-Your interview wins you the job.
-Your referees prevent buyer remorse.
+Your application makes an employer read your resume, your resume gets you an interview, your interview gets you shortlisted, your referees help secure the job.
 Commit effort to each step.

 To find out more as this happens, contact your nearest District Support Advisor.